OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

 Adding and removing packages
 ----------------------------

-Now that we have defined the repositories, we can define which packages should be installed on the image.
+Now that we have defined the repositories, we can define which packages or patterns should be installed on the image.

 This is achieved via the `packages` element which includes the packages that should be installed, ignore or removed via individual `package` child elements: